shladyr/shladyr/README.md

 - 📚 I’m currently learning LLMOps and Platform Engineering approach
 - 🤲 I’m planning to share here my Demos and Pet Projects
 - 🧡 I like flowers 🌷, theatre 🎭 and baroque music 🎻
-- 😃 Fun fact about Me: "All my life, I dreamed of learning how to draw, and in IT, what I enjoyed most was creating visual diagrams.
-Now, artificial intelligence will both teach me to draw and create diagrams on its own."😅
+- 😃 "All my life, I’ve dreamed of learning to draw.
+But in IT, I found my true artistic calling—creating fancy diagrams!
+Now, thanks to artificial intelligence, I don’t have to choose—it’ll teach me to draw and do the diagramming for me.
+Living the dream, one AI-assisted masterpiece at a time!😅"

 <!--
 **shladyr/shladyr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.